 I appreciate Monsignor Pope’s caveat, but it doesn’t go far enough.

 The kerygmatic approach described in the above quotes given by Fr.
-Cantalamessa, Cardinal Wuerl and Pope Francis is not proposed as a specifically missionary program, certainly not as such things have traditionally been understood at any rate, but rather as a fundamental reworking of the Church’s response to the Divine Commission as given by Christ:
+Cantalamessa, Cardinal Wuerl and Francis is not proposed as a specifically missionary program, certainly not as such things have traditionally been understood at any rate, but rather as a fundamental reworking of the Church’s response to the Divine Commission as given by Christ:

 Go therefore to all nations baptizing them in the name of the Father, Son and holy Ghost, teaching them to observe everything whatsoever that I commanded.